janecker/goxlr-interface/README.md

 The GoXLR Interface is developed using Node.
 [Download](https://nodejs.org/en/download/) and install node on your system.

 ##### Step 2 - Extract the GoXLR plug-in:
 Locate your GoXLR installation (default: C:\Program Files (x86)\TC-Helicon\GoXLR), and find the file "com.tchelicon.goxlr.streamDeckplug-in".
-Unzip this file (e.g. by just renaming it to .zip) and you should fine the executable named "GoXLRStreamDeckplug-in.exe".
+Unzip this file (e.g. by just renaming it to .zip) and you should find the executable named "GoXLRStreamDeckplug-in.exe".

 ##### Step 3 - Run and Configure GoXLR Interface:
-Open a command prompt and navigate to the GoXLR Interface directory.
+Clone this project to your machine, open a command prompt and navigate to the GoXLR Interface directory.
+Install the dependencies by running "npm install".
 Run the application by executing "npm run start".
 In the application you now need to now specify the location of the GoXLR plug-in executable that you extracted in step 2.
 Also configure the location of the GoXLR executable.
 It is also recommended to check the "Auto restart GoXLR" check box.
 This will cause a restart of your GoXLR application whenever you open the GoXLR Interface app.
 This is actually required to allow the Stream Deck plug-in to connect to the GoXLR application.
 If you do not check the check box you have to restart the GoXLR app yourself.

 ##### Step 4 - Configure Hotkeys:
 Open the GoXLR Interface application, select a routing point by clicking in the table.
 Type the keycode in the event you want to trigger.
 For reference check the [acellerator docs](https://www.electronjs.org/docs/api/accelerator).
 Examples are: